Meet Our Postdoctoral Fellows

 Appointment: Orpella Lab

-Office: WP-23
+Office: New Research Building, WP-23

 Neeraj Kumar earned his PhD in Cognitive and Computational Neuroscience from the National Brain Research Centre.
 His research has focused on human auditory processing using electrophysiology, multimodal neuroimaging, neural signal processing, brain stimulation, and computational modeling.